What Is a Court Bond? [Ultimate Guide to Judicial & Probate Bonds]

 Probate (Fiduciary) Bonds

 A probate (or fiduciary) bond is a court-ordered bond for an individual or entity-appointed representative of an estate.
-Examples of this appointed role include estate administrators and executors.
+Examples of this appointed role include estate executors and administrators.

 A probate bond ensures that an estate’s personal representative is honest and trustworthy while carrying out their duties during the probate process.
 The bond protects the estate and its beneficiaries from illegal activities like fraud and embezzlement.
 If the bondholder takes advantage of their role, beneficiaries of an estate may file a claim for any damages they suffer.